xguerin/ppx_bitstring/README.md

 ## Additional features

-This extension also supports a `map` qualifier which applies a functor to a parsed value and stores the result in the field name:
+This extension also supports a `map` qualifier which applies a lambda to a parsed value and stores the result in the field name:

 ```ocaml
 {| field : size : map (fun v -> do_something_with v) }|